davidgasquez/handbook/content/learning.md

 - Use spaced repetition.
 Make cards that are [atomic, connected and meaningful](https://ncase.me/remember/).
 - [Test your knowledge easily and often and iterate](https://youtu.be/Y_B6VADhY84?list=WL).
 - Develop strategies instead of procedures.
 Do this by interleaving different problems.
 Learning to learn is an art in itself.
+- One of the most important things to encourage in the early stages of a new skill is the development of good form.
+Once you have it, trying harder works, whereas if you don't have it, trying harder just leads to a lot of frustration and discouragement.
+And of course, if you have bad habits right from the start, they're only going to get harder and harder to fix as you ingrain them through practice.

 ## [Capture, Organize, Synthesize](http://gordonbrander.com/pattern/capture-organize-synthesize/)